Stable and consistent density-based clustering via multiparameter persistence: Introduction

 Combining density estimates and graphs that encode distance relations to estimate the density-contour hierarchical clustering has a long history, and several methods based on this idea have been proposed.
-See, e.g., \cite{biau-cadre-pelletier, rinaldo-wasserman, stuetzle-nugent, chazal-guibas-oudot-skraba} and \cite{bobrowski-mukherjee-taylor} for the case of persistent homology.
+Along with the work of \cite{Cuevas-Febrero-Fraiman} already mentioned, see, e.g., \cite{biau-cadre-pelletier, rinaldo-wasserman, stuetzle-nugent, chazal-guibas-oudot-skraba, bobrowski-mukherjee-taylor}.
+For another perspective, see \cite{Aragam-etal}; the authors also combine density estimation with the single-linkage algorithm, but approach the clustering problem using the idea of Bayes optimal partitions from parametric model-based clustering.

-The consistency of robust single-linkage was first established by Chaudhuri--Dasgupta \cite{chaudhuri-dasgupta-10}, and then generalized to density functions supported on manifolds in \cite{cluster-trees-on-manifolds}.
-In \cite{eldridge-belkin-wang}, the consistency of hierarchical clustering algorithms is formulated using a notion of distance that is closely related to the correspondence-interleaving distance, and, building on results of Chaudhuri--Dasgupta, they show that robust single-linkage is consistent in their sense.
+The consistency of robust single-linkage was first established by \cite{chaudhuri-dasgupta-10}, and then generalized to density functions supported on manifolds by \cite{cluster-trees-on-manifolds}. \cite{eldridge-belkin-wang} introduced a notion of consistency that is closely related to CI-consistency, and, building on results of Chaudhuri--Dasgupta, they show that robust single-linkage is consistent in this sense.

-When the input data is a finite subset of Euclidean space, and $\gamma$ is a line with constant $s$-component, the algorithm $\linkage{\gamma}$ recovers the connected components of the weighted \v{C}ech filtration introduced in \cite{anai-chazal-glisse-ike-inakoshi-tinarrage}, when their parameter $p$ is set to $\infty$.
-In particular, their stability result applies to this instance of $\linkage{\gamma}$.
+Multiparameter hierarchical clustering is a topic of increasing interest, as multiparameter hierarchical clusterings have the potential to capture very rich cluster structure in data.
+See, e.g., \cite{carlsson-memoli-multid, buchin-etal-trajectory, kim-memoli, jardine-stable-components, bauer-etal-hierarchical-clustering, cai-kim-memoli-wang}.
+We expect that the correspondence-interleaving distance will be useful for analyzing the properties of multiparameter hierarchical clustering methods in settings beyond this paper.

-A successful reduction of multi-parameter persistence to $1$-parameter persistence using slices is introduced and studied by Cagliari, Di Fabio, and Ferri in \cite{cagliari-difabio-ferri}.
+As mentioned earlier, our approach to taking slices of the degree-Rips hierarchical clustering is motivated by the standard practice in TDA of studying multiparameter persistence modules via one-parameter slices.
+See, for example, \cite{cerri-difabio-ferri-frosini-landi, cagliari-difabio-ferri, lesnick-wright, landi-interleavings, cfklw-kernel, vipond-landscape, carriere-blumberg}.

-In \cite{blumberg-lesnick}, Blumberg and Lesnick prove a stability result for Degree-Rips.
-The hypotheses for their result are weaker than the hypotheses for our stability result for kernel linkage (they use the Gromov--Prokhorov distance instead of the Gromov--Hausdorff--Prokhorov distance), and the bounds in their conclusion are correspondingly weaker, since Degree-Rips is not continuous with respect to the Gromov--Prokhorov distance.
-Jardine has also proved results about the stability of Degree-Rips \cite{jardine-persistent-homotopy}, using a hypothesis involving configuration spaces, rather than a distance on metric probability spaces.
+When the input data is a finite subset of Euclidean space, and $\gamma$ is a line with constant $s$-component, the slice of kernel linkage by $\gamma$ recovers the connected components of the weighted \v{C}ech filtration introduced by \cite{anai-chazal-glisse-ike-inakoshi-tinarrage}, when their parameter $p$ is set to~$\infty$.
+In particular, their stability result applies to this slice of kernel linkage.